• Home

 • Red eyes

-How is the upper respiratory infection diagnosed?
+How is the upper respiratory Infection diagnosed?

 In case, the doctor thinks you have a lung infection or another infection then the doctor might conduct a: